nginyc/rafiki/README.md

 ```sh
 docker swarm init --advertise-addr <my-ip-address>
 ```

+...replacing `<your-ip-address>` with your machine's IP address in the network you intend to expose Rafiki.

 Create a custom overlay Docker network for Rafiki, scoped to the Docker Swarm: